luciacasc/Random-tutorial/CT_lenght.md

 # How to visualize NTOs using Multiwfn (for ORCA users)
-References:
+References:\
 Multifwn manual
-	- input file 3.21
+- input file 3.21 (3 Input files)
 - centroids distance theory 3.21.4
 - centroids distance example 4.18.4

 ## Prepare the files:
 Two files are necessary:
 - the file containing basis function and molecular orbital information